Coronavirus Disease (COVID-19)

-- Requiring every staff member to adhere to the existing health and safety protocol including frequent handwashing and proper use of PPE (Personal Protective Equipment).
+- Every employee is required to adhere to the existing health and safety protocol including frequent handwashing and proper use of PPE (Personal Protective Equipment).

-- Canceling all group medical appointments, physical fitness classes, and gardening activities until further notice.
+- All group medical appointments, physical fitness classes, and gardening activities are cancelled until further notice.

 - Every employee is urged to stay home if they are sick.

 + Are there any changes to El Centro’s hours of operation?